Have you Been Charged with Computer Password Disclosure in Georgia?

 However, if a person or property was injured because of the password disclosure, the victim may sue to recover any damages sustained and the cost of the lawsuit.
 Damages can include loss of profits and any expense the victim had to pay because of the disclosure.
 However, the amount of restitution ordered cannot exceed the damage done to the victim.

 It was unintentional: If you accidentally disclosed information and you can prove that it was unintentional, that would be very helpful.
-A Georgia Computer Crimes Attorney would be vital in establishing this defense.
+A Georgia Computer Password Disclosure Attorney would be vital in establishing this defense.

 No damage resulted from the disclosure: If no damage can be proven from the disclosure, then the defendant cannot be guilty of computer password disclosure.